-A microscope enabled photograph of an individual’s chromosomes records the number, size, and shape of each chromosome type to physically map major chromosomal abnormalities.
+A microscope enabled photograph of an individual’s chromosomes records the number, size, and shape of each chromosome type to physically map major chromosomal alterations.

 The study of molecules important in biological inheritance.

-A heritable mutation which is present in only a fraction of cells throughout the body, due to its initiation after conception.
+A heritable pathogenic variant that is present in only a fraction of cells throughout the body, due to its initiation after conception.